 Friendly contact centre and hostel staff

 Perhaps you need a quiet room, well away from the hustle and bustle of reception?
 Or you want to know that you can eat together as a family in the restaurant but also cook a separate meal if needed?
-Our contact centre is open six days a week to help with any questions you might have about bringing your family to stay.
+Our contact centre and hostel staff can help with any questions you might have about bringing your family to stay.

 Once you’ve chosen and booked your ideal location, should you then need something extra, such as a photo of your room or more information about our menus, you can check out our detailed website.
 Another of our greatest assets is our hostel staff.
 They’ll be able to help you out with any special requests and recommend things to do in the local area.